FOUR – fucked up

 They start you slow.
 A simple blood test, a cardiac catheter, ultra-sound, an exercise test and so on.
 And then one day, someone turns up with a booklet.
 Believe me, this is a bad sign, a bad bad sign.
 I didn’t realise it at the time but I have learnt through hard experience to beware of medical booklets.
 Run like fuck when someone appears at your bedside clutching the like.
 It means they are really going to fuck you up.
 Pick up your pallet and get the fuck out of there.

 Electro-physiological Studies, I was told.
-Mmmm, doesn’t sound to bad.
+Mmmm, doesn’t sound too bad.
 Read the booklet, it’s relatively straightforward, any questions, please ask.

 Bear in mind that this was 1991 and the procedure known as electro-physiological studies was not then what it is now.
 Actually, I don’t know what it is now except that I believe Doctor Frank N. Stein has since retired and lightning rods are no longer required equipment.
 And so I lay on a slab whilst the said doctor performed the said studies from behind a phalanx of instruments whilst constantly fiddling with knobs and flicking switches (sounds like puberty).

 Little did I know what was in store.

 A word of explanation because no doubt Electro-physiological studies means buggar all to most of you.
-Essentially they fuck around generating electrical beats in your heart trying to fuck it up.
+Essentially they fiddle around generating electrical beats in your heart trying to fuck it up.
 Depending upon exactly what abnormalities they can successfully instigate, they can deduce whether your heart has an abnormality that may leave you vulnerable to sudden cardiac death, referred to at the time as Sudden Adult Death Syndrome.
 Bit of a stupid name, I thought but I guess it did the job.